dsvgit/md-sandbox/redux-reusable.md

 const getCounterState = state => state;
 ```
 ### Component (`src/shared/components/index.js`)
-There is a simple pure component, which only maps props into react elements:
+This is a pure component, which only maps props into react elements:
 ```jsx
 const Counter = ({
   count,